-By taking steps to regularly connect employees with their peers, companies can help instill a sense of belonging—something that inevitably leads to higher retention and greater employee satisfaction.
+By taking steps to regularly connect employees with their peers, companies can help ease burnout and instill a sense of belonging—something that inevitably leads to higher employee retention rates and greater job satisfaction.

 It can be hard to keep things running smoothly when there are multiple people involved in projects and everyone is working from different locations.
 Regardless of whether employees work in-office or remotely, platforms like Trello make it easy to:

 - Keep employees and clients in the loop.
 Set up automated updates through Slack, Jira, email, or other connected apps to instantly notify interested parties when a project is completed or requires review.

 - Improve collaboration across departments.
 Employees can share files, log updates, and quickly add co-workers to cards for any projects that require collaboration.